Creating an Open Working Environment

 Relevant Documents

-Gender Pay Gap Report 2022 - Hitachi Rail LTD
+Gender Pay Gap Report 2024 - Hitachi Rail Limited

 The equality index aims at enabling companies to measure in a simple and reliable way, where they stand in terms of professional equality between women and men.